bobbingwide/genesis-rngs/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Genesis Child Theme for Solenr Roofing and Building
+Genesis Child Theme for Royal Navy Golfing Society

 == Description ==
-genesis-srab is a child theme for the Genesis Theme Framework.
+genesis-rngs is a child theme for the Genesis Theme Framework.
-Implemented on solentroofingandbuilding.co.uk
+Implemented on rngs.org.uk

 - Displays logo in the header
 - Main menu in the header menu